Chat with us, powered by LiveChat

 The first phase, Blockchain 1.0, is characterized by the early use of blockchain technology in healthcare.
 This phase was mainly focused on the development of proof-of-concept projects.

-The second phase, Blockchain 2.0, is characterized by the increasing adoption of blockchain technology in the segment like Healthcare Apps.
+The second phase, Blockchain 2.0, is characterized by the increasing adoption of blockchain technology in segments like Healthcare Apps.
 This phase saw the launch of several commercial blockchain-based solutions, such as MediLedger and Gem Health.

 The third phase, Blockchain 3.0, is characterized by the widespread adoption of blockchain technology in healthcare.
 This phase is expected to see the development of even more innovative Blockchain-based Solutions, such as those that use blockchain to improve the security of patient records and the traceability of drugs and medical devices.